andostronaut/commitizen-cli/README.md

 - **User-Friendly Interface**: Interactive prompt-based interface for creating compliant commit messages without worrying about format details.
 - **Integration with Git**: Seamlessly commit changes directly from the CLI, ensuring compliance with the chosen commit message convention.
 - **Emoji Support**: Add emojis to your commit messages to express the nature of the changes or provide additional context.
+- **Ticket Support**: Set ticket reference to your commit messages to link directly the changes with your task.

 ## Installation